Where to Buy Flaxseed Oil Online

 Barlean’s flaxseed oil is cold pressed, organic, unfiltered and unrefined.
 It is incredibly fresh as is made to order and produce daily in the absence of light and heat.
 This is the best selling flax oil in America with good reason.

 One of the most popular types of flax oils are the new high lignan versions.
 Lignans are phytonutrients found in the highest concentrations in ground flax seeds.
 They have many health benefits and adding them to omega-3 rich flaxseed oil gives you the best of both worlds.

 While flaxseed oil should have a pleasant taste (bitter tasting oil is likely to be rancid and should not be used), many people prefer the ease of using capsules rather than liquid.

-Omega Nutrition make an excellent cold milled and organic ground flax that is very good value and goes well on breakfast cereals and in smoothies or yogurt.
-And, if you use it as regularly as I do, Bob’s Red Mill have a discounted four pack of organic golden flax seed meal.
+Spectrum Essentials make an excellent cold milled and this excellent cold milled and organic ground flax that is very good value and goes well on breakfast cereals and in smoothies or over fruit and yogurt.

-It is vital to store flaxseed oil or meal in the fridge once you open them to preserve their freshness and potency.
-Some people even store ground flax in the freezer to minimize any chance of oxidization.
+It is vital to store flaxseed oil or ground flax in the fridge once you open them to preserve their freshness and potency.
+Some people even store flax meal in the freezer to minimize any chance of oxidation.

 It’s generally advised to use the oil within a month of opening it and the ground seeds ideally within two weeks.
-Capsules may last a little longer, but for best results you would be using them regularly anyway.
+Flaxseed oil capsules will last a little longer, but for best results you would be using them regularly anyway.